Rising airline emissions could trigger global caps as early as 2024 -trade group

 Carbon credits certified under the U.N. plan "will be necessary," Sara Bogdan, head of Sustainability and ESG at JetBlue Airways JBLU.O, told Reuters.

-ICAO argues CORSIA's integrity exceeds other offsetting initiatives since governments in consultation with environmental protection groups developed its criteria.
+ICAO touted the integrity of CORSIA since governments in consultation with environmental protection groups developed its criteria for offsets.

 JetBlue is relying on more SAF and fuel efficient aircraft to reduce emissions.
 It has offset more than 11 million metric tons of emissions through 2022.